 Tornados were tracked by meteorologists in the area.
 Tornados attached down all across the south.

 6) According to the film, what weather conditions are typical for the southern part of the USA?

-The weather there can be very hazardous.
-High humidity, high temperature, convective heating are all prescription for thunderstorms that are associated with heavy rain, hail, icing conditions and extreme wind.
+The weather in the south-east of the U.S. can be very threatous.
+High humidity, high temperature are prescription for thunderstorms and so with all of the kind of moistening in the air and high convective heating you going to have very large thunderstorms.
+That are associated with heavy rain, hail, icing conditions and extreme wind.

 7) Did the pilots receive the weather update?
 What weather conditions did their weather radar allow to detect?

 Yes, they received the weather update from Memphis ATC.
 Their weather radar allowed to detect areas with thunderstorm activity.